esBeee/slate/source/includes/_accounts.md

 }
 ```

-> or "null" data if no account exists
+> or if no account exists

 ```json
 {